lucas-mior/brn2/cbase/c-guidelines.md

   need to return a pointer, string, struct, or multiple outputs, return the status/result code and write the data through out-parameters.

+- Do not return `bool` from fallible action functions just because the caller currently ignores the reason for failure.
+Return a signed status/result and let the caller ignore the specific negative value if it does not care.

 ## More on if expressions
 Don't use logical negation and equality for bounds checking: